 '''

--1

-is

-object

-date

-argument

-lower

-than

-date

-object

-date

-argument

-is

-same

-as

-Date
+-1 - date argument is lower than date object

+0 - date argument is same as Date object

 +1 - date argument is greater than Date object

 compareDate($date)

 if ($date1->compareDate($date2) == 0)

 '''

 The compareDate() method compares two Date objects for equality at the date level.
 The time component is ignored.
 The return value can be used to determine the equality of the object's dates: